Skip to content

 Making the app

-In the main menu select the rocket icon to generate the javascript code for the app.
-The code generated contains four parts:
+The app can also be generated from within the editor: in the main menu select the rocket icon to generate the javascript code for the app.

 js